adonisjs/legacy.adonisjs.com/docs/docs/guides/database/03-orm/02-crud-operations.md

 The `fetchOrCreateMany` is similar to the `firstOrCreate` method, but instead you can create more than one rows. **This method is great for creating missing records**.

 - You need to define a unique key as the first argument.
 The value for this key is used to determine, if the record exists in the database or not.
-- The 2nd argument is an array of records to persist, but only the missing one's.
+- The 2nd argument is an array of records to persist, but only the missing ones.

 ```ts
 import User from 'App/Models/User'